francescocabiddu/promsci/README.md

 # promsci

-Version numbers of this app has been specified following SemVer (see https://semver.org/)
+Version numbers of this app have been specified following SemVer (see https://semver.org/)